 Hand Block printing services in India

-India is amongst one of the major exporter and manufacturer of block printed fabric across the globe.
-Hand block printing is the most ancient form of dying in which craftsman make use of wooden or metal block to create blocks which is also known as ‘’chappa”.
+India is one of the major manufacturers and exporters of block-printed fabric across the globe.
+Hand block printing is the most ancient form of dying in which craftsman make use of wooden or metal blocks to create prints which are also known as ‘’Chappa”.
 Today, this technique is widely used to deliver the best Hand block printing services in India.

 Techniques of Hand Block Printing

-There are some techniques which are used for block printing in India.
+There are some techniques that are used for block printing in India.

-Discharge Printing: In this technique, a chemical is used on dyed cloth to remove the dye from sections that are supposed to have further design and then blocks are printed.
+Discharge Printing: In this technique, a chemical is used on the dyed cloth to remove the dye from sections that are supposed to have a further design, and then blocks are printed.

 Bhavnagar, Porbandar, Kutch, Rajkot, and Jamnagar are famous for hand block printing services in Gujarat.
-A village in Gujarat known as Dhamadka is renowned for a block printed fabric named as Ajrakh, basically geometric design is popular for this using natural color likely black from tarnished iron and indigo is used for the blue color.
-Other popular patterns are sculptures of dancing girl, animal and birds.
+A village in Gujarat known as Dhamadka is renowned for a block printed fabric named Ajrakh, basically, geometric design is popular for this using natural color likely black from tarnished iron and indigo is used for the blue color.
+Other popular patterns are sculptures of dancing girls, animals, and birds.

-In Rajasthan, Bagru is most famous centre for hand block printing services known as Syahi and Dabu prints.
-Apart from this sanganeri print is also very impressive for bedsheets, bed covers and coverlets.
-A style of printing known as Doo Rookhi is eye catching in which artisan stamp on both sides of fabric.
-Prints of horse, camels, peacock, lion, god and goddess are common prints using bold color and pattern.
+In Rajasthan, Bagru is the most famous center for hand block printing services known as Syahi and Dabu prints.
+Apart from this sanganeri print is also very impressive for bedsheets, bed covers, and coverlets.
+A style of printing known as Doo Rookhi is eye-catching in which artisan stamp on both sides of the fabric.
+Prints of horses, camels, peacocks, lions, god,s and goddesses are common prints using bold colors and patterns.

-In hand made printing stamp plays a very important role so it is imperative to make good stamps to make design more appealing and attractive.
-The process of creation of stamp usually takes 8 – 10 days depending upon the design.
-Majority of designs are inspired from Hindu mythology.
+In hand-made printing, stamp plays a very important role so it is imperative to make good stamps to make the design more appealing and attractive.
+The process of the creation of a stamp usually takes 2 – 10 days depending upon the design.
+The majority of designs are inspired by Hindu mythology.

 Process of Block Printing in India